Welcome! Please view our latest releases, our best sellers, our featured products, or just browse our growing site

 --Jack Lee, Vice President, Florida Satellite Chapter, Association of Former Intelligence Officers

-"Luke Bencie has produced the most updated account on the threats our American business travelers face when abroad with their intellectual property and trade secrets.
+"The most updated account [of] the threats our American business travelers face when abroad with their intellectual property and trade secrets.
 [He] reveals, despite friend or foe, encrypted or hidden, your sensitive business information is at grave risk; but, this expert shows many ways to significantly reduce your vulnerabilities." --S. Eugene Poteat, President, Association of Former Intelligence Officers (AFIO)

 Read Luke Bencie's interview with Jay Campbell of Business Travel News.